theandrew168/sbs-website/content/posts/embracing-functional-simplicity.md

 		os.remove(paths[0])
 ```

+With this change in place, testing the logic becomes much simpler: nearly trivial, in fact.
+Each test can now say: "given these source and destination directories (data), which files should be moved / copied / deleted (also data)".
+The underlying, real filesystem doesn't matter anymore.
+We don't have to prepare and provide a fake filesystem abstraction, either: just pass data in and get data out.
+Isn't that an amazing and powerful idea?!

 # Impact

-Together, these lessons have already led me toward better code in my [Bloggulus](https://bloggulus.com/) project ([source code](https://github.com/theandrew168/bloggulus)): specifically with respect to functional design.
+Together, these lessons have already led me toward better code in my [Bloggulus](https://bloggulus.com/) project ([source code](https://github.com/theandrew168/bloggulus)).
-As mentioned earlier, the most critical (and unfortunately most tangled) part of Bloggulus is the “sync” process.
+As mentioned earlier, the most critical (and unfortunately most tangled) part of Bloggulus was the “sync process".
-Sometimes, this almost feels like an unintentional anti-pattern: where the most important part of a system is the one that is most tightly-coupled to the outside world and therefore the most difficult to test, verify, and trust...
+Sometimes, this almost feels like an unintentional anti-pattern: where the most important part of a system is the one that is most tightly-coupled to the outside world and therefore the most difficult to test, verify, and trust.

-Anyways, back to the refactoring!
+Anyhow, let's get back to the refactoring!
 With these two big ideas in mind, let's take a look at the sync process and see how we can make it better (more correct, more readable, easier to follow, and easier to test).

 ## Before